Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Select the source datatype and the new datatype.
 Only some datatype are managed currently .

-### Update media html from item
+### Update media html from item or media

-Select the items and update media html, then update it like an item value.
+Select the items or medias and update media html, then update it like an item value.

+### Update media types (mime-types)

+Select the items or medias and set the existing and the new media type.
+They should be standard ones, like `application/xml` and `	application/tei+xml`.

 Warning